-- (1) Alteration of the exterior part of the building or structure that is visible to the public. - (2) New construction. - (3) Demolition, or - (4) Relocation. - The Building Inspector shall forward to the Preservation Board every application for a permit that would authorize an exterior alteration visible to the public, new construction, demolition or relocation affecting a landmark, a landmark site or a property in a historic district.
+- (1) Alteration of the exterior part of the building or structure that is visible to the public.

+- (2) New construction.

+- (3) Demolition, or

+- (4) Relocation.

+3B.72 The Building Inspector shall receive all applications for a Certificate of Appropriateness and forward to the Preservation Board every application for a permit that would authorize an exterior alteration visible to the public, new construction, demolition or relocation affecting a designated landmark, a landmark site or a property in a historic district.
 The Building Inspector shall give the applicant a form from the Preservation Board requesting additional information from the applicant.
-The applicant shall provide, where applicable, drawings of the proposed work, photographs of the existing building or structure or site and adjacent properties, and information about the building materials to be used. event work is being performed without the required Certificate of Appropriateness, the Preservation Board shall ask that a Stop Work Order be issued.
-The City may apply in Circuit Court for an injunction to enforce its Stop Work Order. - When a person wishes to undertake an exterior alteration visible to the public affecting a landmark, a landmark site or a property in a historic district that does not require a building permit, that person shall apply directly to the Preservation Board for a Certificate of Appropriateness.
-In the event work requiring a Certificate of Appropriateness but not a Building Permit is being performed without the required Certificate of Appropriateness, the Preservation Board shall ask that a Stop Work Order be issued.
-The City may apply in Circuit Court for an injunction to enforce its Stop Work Order. - 3B.74 The Preservation Board shall hold a public hearing on each Certificate of Appropriateness at its next scheduled monthly meeting provided the completed application is received at least seven (7) days prior to that meeting and a decision shall be rendered at that meeting, unless the Preservation Board deems the application incomplete or requests additional information at which time the Preservation Board shall have until its next regular scheduled monthly meeting in which to render a decision.
+The applicant shall provide where applicable and/or requested drawings of the proposed work, photographs of the existing building or structure or site, and adjacent materials to be used.
+In the event work is being performed without the required Certificate of Appropriateness, the Preservation Board shall ask that a Stop Work Order be issued by the Building Inspector.
+The City may apply in Circuit Court for an injunction to enforce its Stop Work Order.

+3B.73 When a person property owner wishes to undertake an exterior alteration visible to the public affecting a designated landmark, a landmark site or a property in a historic district that does not require a building permit, that person shall apply directly to the

+Preservation Board for a Certificate of Appropriateness by submitting an application to the Building Inspector, who shall forward the application to the Preservation Board.
+In the event work requiring a Certificate of Appropriateness but not a Building Permit is being performed without the required Certificate of Appropriateness, the Preservation Board shall ask that a Stop Work order be issued by the Board and served by the Building Inspector.
+The City may apply in Circuit Court for an injunction to enforce its Stop Work Order.

+3B.74 The Preservation Board shall hold a public hearing on each Certificate of Appropriateness at its next scheduled monthly meeting provided the completed application is received at least seven (7) days prior to that meeting and a decision shall be rendered at that meeting, unless the Preservation Board deems the application incomplete or requests additional information at which time the Preservation Board shall have until its next regularly scheduled monthly meeting in which to render a decision.
 The Preservation Board may extend the time for decision an additional six (6) months when the application is for demolition, new construction or relocation.